jerzomimi/Brute-force-netflix-pin-code-with-flipper-zero/README for the tutorial.md

 For information : The technique has been tested and worked successfully, the servers will not ban you because of all your attempts.

-You can see how I generated the duckyscript using the python file called "Brute force generator for netflix pin code on python" that I made available.
+You can see how I generated the duckyscript using the python file called "Brute force generator for netflix pin code(python)" that I made available.

 It was nothing !